U.S. National Forest Campground Guide

 Eight-hundred miles of trails crisscross the Nicolet National Forest.
 Hiking, mountain biking, and equestrian trails provide visitors a means to explore the Forest's summertime beauty.
 Cross-country, snowmobile, and dog sled trails give visitors access to its winter splendor.
 Trails range in length and difficulty from Spring Lake Fire Interpretive Trail at a quarter-mile over gently rolling terrain to 80-mile Eagle River Self-guided National History Auto Tour.
 For most trails there is a developed campground nearby so visitors can explore at their leisure.

-Sevenmile Lake Trail, adjacent to the campground of the same name, offers a stroll through a bog.
+Sevenmile Lake Trail offers a stroll through a bog and along a ridge.
 Hikers along this trail will enjoy vistas of two lakes and many plants, such as sundew, pitcher plant, and various orchids, unique to a bog environment.
-Boulder Lake campground Trail offers hikers and mountain bikers more of a challenge over rolling terrain up though boulder dotted ridges.
+Boulder Lake campground features a trail offering hikers and mountain bikers more of a challenge over rolling terrain up though boulder dotted ridges.
 The Bailey Lake Equestrian Trail attracts trail users from far and near to enjoy the tall Red pine forest.

 Another method of exploring the Nicolet National Forest is on an Auto Tour.
 The Heritage Drive National Forest Scenic Byway, located near Eagle River, WI, follows portions of a route traveled by Native Americans for hundreds of years.
 Later, it was used by European settlers to expand the northern frontier and then eventually automobile traffic.
 In the southern section of the Forest is the 65-mile Lakewood Auto Tour.
 Boot Lake campground is convenient to this Auto Tour but information and Tour brochures are available only at the Lakewood Ranger District Office.
 Both Trails focus on the Forest's beautiful scenery and historic points of interest.